phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 ## Develop CICE and Icepack concurrently

 There are a number of different ways to handle development of Icepack and CICE concurrently.
-What we strong recommend is that you checkout CICE and Icepack from your fork, and develop each within a single sandbox but as independent repositories.
+What we strongly recommend is that you checkout CICE and Icepack from your fork and develop each within a single sandbox but as independent repositories.
 Eventually, you'll do a PR for Icepack.
-Once that is accepted, you can update the submodule in CICE (Update-Icepack-in-CICE) and create a CICE PR.
+Once that is accepted, you can [update the submodule in CICE](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance/#Update-Icepack-in-CICE) and create a CICE PR.
 The basic steps are

-1.  clone CICE from user fork
+1.  clone CICE from user repository (fork)
-1.  update CICE fork master to Consortium version
+1.  update CICE repository master to Consortium version if needed
 1.  create and checkout a CICE branch
 1.  remove/move Icepack
-1.  clone Icepack from user fork
+1.  clone Icepack from user repository (fork)
-1.  update Icepack fork master to Consortium version
+1.  update Icepack repository master to Consortium version if needed
 1.  create and checkout an Icepack branch
-1.  develop/commit/push Icepack changes to Icepack remote repository on the branch and develop/commit/push CICE changes to CICE remote repository on branch.
-Do not update CICE submodule
+1.  develop/commit/push Icepack changes to the Icepack remote repository on the Icepack branch.
+Develop/commit/push CICE changes to CICE remote repository on the CICE branch.  **Do not update the Icepack submodule in CICE**
-1.  execute a PR for Icepack to merge changes to Consortium Icepack master
+1.  execute a PR for the Icepack branch to merge changes to the Consortium repository
-1.  update CICE branch submodule to point to the appropriate Consortium Icepack version and commit/push that change to the CICE branch
+1.  update the CICE branch submodule to point to the appropriate Consortium Icepack version and commit/push that change to the CICE branch
-1.  execute PR for CICE to merge changes to Consortium CICE master including updating the pointer to the Icepack version
+1.  execute a PR for the CICE branch to merge changes to the Consortium repository including the update to the Icepack submodule version

 By using this approach, the Icepack submodule in CICE is updated only as final step, using an existing version Icepack from the Consortium repository.
 The above steps would look like